Licence Checker England

 Does mandatory HMO licensing apply in Oldham Metropolitan Borough Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including Oldham Metropolitan Borough Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to Oldham Metropolitan Borough Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to Oldham Metropolitan Borough Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in Oldham Metropolitan Borough Council?